 During marital stress or tension, it is common for one party to temporarily move out while the couple decides how to proceed with the relationship.
 Some couples even opt to make the separation legal during that uncertain time.
-If you are currently living apart from your spouse or considering a legal separation, you may wonder how legal separation differs from a dissolution of marriage.
+If you live apart from your spouse or are considering a legal separation, you may wonder how legal separation differs from a dissolution of marriage.
 Learning the difference between the two could help you decide how to proceed.

 What is a legal separation?